GoogleChrome/developer.chrome.com/site/en/docs/workbox/access-caches-from-the-window/index.md

 This isn't the only use case for working with `Cache` instances in the `window`.
 For example, you could predictively prefetch and cache assets you know the user will need to perform a specific action.
 This would reduce or avoid the latency of downloading those assets on demand.

-There are other potentially beneficial use cases—and, since you can interact with `Cache` instances in the absence of a service worker, not all of them may require one to be installed.
+There are other potentially beneficial use cases&mdash;and, since you can interact with `Cache` instances in the absence of a service worker, not all of them may require one to be installed.